 Nashville now falls second only to Las Vegas in terms of bachelorette parties and since it’s been two years since I’ve written a girls’ weekend itinerary, I figured it high time for a reboot.

 Where to Stay

 First thing’s first: Where do you sleep?
-If it were me, I’d rent a HomeAway house or an Airbnb simply as you can’t really cram 6 to 16 girls into a single hotel room, and it’s hardly a bachelorette weekend if you aren’t all in one space, am I right?
+If it were me, I’d rent an Airbnb simply as you can’t really cram 6 to 16 girls into a single hotel room, and it’s hardly a bachelorette weekend if you aren’t all in one space, am I right?
 If that’s not your bag, then my favorite hotels in town are Loew’s Vanderbilt, the Hutton and Omni Nashville.
 Don’t think going “budget” will save you any money either as even the Hampton Inn, Sheraton and Holiday Inn properties top $400 a night in high season.